docQodly/docs/docs/language/IMAPTransporterClass.md

 You can pass:

 * in the *msgsIDs* parameter, a collection containing the unique IDs of the specific messages to move, or
-* in the *allMsgs* parameter, the `IMAP all` constant (integer) to move all messages in the selected mailbox.
+* in the *allMsgs* parameter, the `kIMAPAll` constant (integer) to move all messages in the selected mailbox.

-The *destinationBox* parameter allows you to pass a text value with the name of the mailbox where the messages will be moved.
+The *destinationBox* parameter allows you to pass a string value with the name of the mailbox where the messages will be moved.

 > This function is only supported by IMAP servers compliant with RFC [8474](https://tools.ietf.org/html/rfc8474).